The role of individual compensation and acceptance decisions in crowdsourced delivery: Experimental setup

 \subsection{Instances}

 As a relatively new area of research, the field of crowdsourced delivery still lacks established benchmark libraries.
 Most existing studies use instances from the VRP literature (e.g., \citet{Archetti2016,Barbosa2022}) or randomly generated synthetic instances (e.g., \citet{arslan_crowdsourced_2019,dayarian_crowdshipping_2020}).
 Since the instances used in these works do not consider acceptance probabilities, we generate a new set of synthetic instances.
 To this end, we simulate an in-store delivery setting, where occasional drivers are assumed to be regular in-store customers who are willing to deliver a task en route.
 We generate destinations for occasional drivers and tasks uniformly at random in a $200\times 200$ plane.
 The coordinates of these locations are rounded to two decimal places.
 The store is assumed to be located in the center of the plane and coincides with the initial locations of all occasional drivers.
-We assume that the company cost $c_i$ for each task $i\in I$ is equal to the Euclidean distance between the task delivery point and the depot.
-Each instance is characterized by a combination of the following three parameters: \begin{enumerate} \item The number of occasional drivers $\odno \in \{50, 75, \dots, 150\}$. \item A penalty parameter $\pnlty \in \{0, 0.05, \dots, 0.25\}$ that defines the relative increase in company costs if an occasional driver rejects an offer, i.e., $c_i'=(1+\rho) c_i$, $\forall i\in I$. \item A parameter $\utlty \in \{0, 0.1, \dots, 1\}$ that affects the acceptance probabilities of occasional drivers and, in particular, their sensitivity towards making detours when performing deliveries.
+We assume that the professional delivery cost $c_i$ for each task $i\in I$ is equal to the Euclidean distance between the task delivery point and the depot.
+Note that, since each task is identified with its origin and destination, the costs for professional and occasional drivers can be incorporated in the respective parameters without explicitly including these locations in the model.
+Therefore, our model generalizes problems consisting of tasks with different origins and destinations such as meal delivery, as well as tasks with single origin and different destinations such as in-store customer settings.
+Each instance is characterized by a combination of the following three parameters: \begin{enumerate} \item The number of occasional drivers $\odno \in \{50, 75, \dots, 150\}$. \item A penalty parameter $\pnlty \in \{0, 0.05, \dots, 0.25\}$ that defines the relative increase in professional delivery costs if an occasional driver rejects an offer, i.e., $c_i'=(1+\rho) c_i$, $\forall i\in I$. \item A parameter $\utlty \in \{0, 0.1, \dots, 1\}$ that affects the acceptance probabilities of occasional drivers and, in particular, their sensitivity towards making detours when performing deliveries.
 In the linear case, this parameter is used to define the base probability $\alpha_{ij}$ for each $i\in I$ and $j\in J$ via a weighted distance utility $\nicefrac{\utlty d_{j}}{(d_{i} + d_{ij})}$, i.e., $\alpha_{ij}=\nicefrac{\utlty d_{j}}{(d_{i} + d_{ij})}$.
-Here, $d_k$ is the Euclidean distance between the store and the destination of $k\in I\cup J$, while $d_{ij}$ is the Euclidean distance between the destinations of task $i\in I$ and driver $j\in J$. \end{enumerate} For each configuration, five instances with 100 tasks are generated using different random seeds, so our instance library consists of $1\,650$ instances.
+Here, $d_k$ is the Euclidean distance between the store and the destination of $k\in I\cup J$, while $d_{ij}$ is the Euclidean distance between the destinations of task $i\in I$ and driver $j\in J$. \end{enumerate} For each configuration, five instances with 100 tasks are generated using different random seeds, so our instance library consists of $1\,650$ instances\footnote{The complete set of instances will be made available after publication.}.